The White Robed Monks of St. Benedict

 Foundation (page) Source: A Monk in The World: Cultivating a Spiritual Life by Wayne Teasdale.
 Novato: New World Library 2003.

-With organizations such as the Parliament of the World's Religions, the World Conference on Religion and Peace, the Temple of Understanding, and the World Congress of Faiths, the human race is awakening to bonds of community and commonality.
+With organizations such as the Parliament of the World's Religions, the Religions for Peace, the Temple of Understanding, and the World Congress of Faiths, the human race is awakening to bonds of community and commonality.
 This awakening grounds in spirituality, an interspirituality that is "a willingness and determination to taste the depth of mystical life in other traditions."
 (63)

 Within this context, the Church can occupy "the central place of matrix."
 As matrix, the Church:

 "The vision of the church as matrix sets the stage for a renaissance of catholicism that unites past and present with the future.
 All that the church has been in her best moments, all that the present requires and the future asks, she can bring together, making a bridge for herself to other traditions...
 If the Church can embrace true diversity and pluralism represented in the world's great religions, then she can achieve true catholicism that is more than geographic universalism.
 The challenge now is for the Church to become universal in that metaphysical sense. "(68)

 - would be a welcoming place for all the religions, an ecclesial vision of the nature of the Church ad extra.